limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-20](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-20.png)

 Disassembling the function with `gdb`, I placed a breakpoint at `<handlecmd+70>` before the program took back control.
-I can analyze the stack overflow and the offset with which to control the RIP at this point.
+I'm able to analyze the stack overflow and the offset with which to control the RIP at this point.

 ![screenshot-21](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-21.png)